d3liaa/test/Events_Guidelines.md

 ### Creating or Editing a record
 After clicking on the add records button this page will open.
 ![SS_3_add_record_main_data_view](https://user-images.githubusercontent.com/101118017/223690202-b5ea8a97-2587-460a-bbbf-62b3a86aa7ba.png)
-There are multiple sections: Main Data, Event details, Images, Files, License.
+There are multiple sections: Main Data, Event details, Images, Files, License.<br>
-In the Main data you can insert: Title, Description, the organizer and other info through the toggles.
+In the Main data you can insert: Title, Description, the organizer, the active flags and other info through the toggles.<br>
-In the Event deta
+In the Event details you can insert: Web and video urls, dates, location, rooms and the filters.

-Some are mandatory.
+Some attributes are mandatory.

 #### Mandatory fields
 Each event must have a title, a short description and an image.
 If these minimum criteria are not met, it will not appear on the noi.bz.it site, nor on the NOI Community App.